This explanation of how to collect rent payments (online and offline methods) helps landlords.

 Definition of Online Rent Collection

 ACH stands for Automated Clearing House.
-A network of over 10,000 financial institutions which batch-process direct deposits and direct payments electronically.
+A network of over 10,000 financial institutions that batch-process direct deposits and direct payments electronically.
 Instead of receiving paper checks and then depositing them in your bank.
 ACH allows direct deposits into U.S. bank accounts fast and easy.

 Do You Need Online Rent Collections?